fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - Niccolò Machiavelli, _The Prince_, 5-19.
 (These are really small pages.)

 {% include alert.html class='danger' title='Reading Reflection' text="
-- ANOTHER reminder for latecomers: [reading reflections](reading-reflections) should be committed to [our GitHub Repository](https://github.com/unm-historiography/2021-fall) where you will post work for the course by 9AM before class.
 - There's a lot of stuff in the chapter, but what would you consider the key developments in Renaissance history writing?
 - Give a few examples from _The Prince_ that illustrate what's changing in terms of how history is being used in Renaissance Europe (esp Florence)?
 "%}